A Nuclear Interferometer for Ultra-Light Dark Matter Detection: The Concept

 \subsection{Ultra-light scalar Dark Matter}

-To motivate this proposal we consider an ultra-light singlet scalar field, $\phi$, which couples linearly\footnote{Note that quadratic couplings also lead to the variation of fundamental constants \cite{Jiang:2024agx}, and become relevant if linear couplings are not present, forbidden for instance by a symmetry.
-We leave consideration of such couplings to future work.} to the SM by way of non-derivative operators.
-We assume that this field comprises an $\mathcal{O}(1)$ fraction\footnote{An exploration of the ability of scalar couplings to generate the correct relic abundance can be found in Ref.~\cite{Cyncynates:2024bxw}.} of the local DM abundance.
+To motivate this proposal we consider an ultra-light singlet scalar field, $\phi$, which couples linearly\footnote{Note that quadratic couplings also lead to the variation of fundamental constants \cite{Jiang:2024agx,Banerjee:2022sqg}, becoming relevant if linear couplings are not present, forbidden for instance by a symmetry.
+We consider the case of the QCD axion, whose defining anomalous coupling to gluons generates an oscillatory contribution to the pion mass, and in turn the thorium transition energy, at quadratic order in the axion field, in Appendix~\ref{ap:axion}.} to the SM by way of non-derivative operators.
+We assume that this field comprises an $\mathcal{O}(1)$ fraction\footnote{An exploration of the ability of scalar couplings to generate the correct relic abundance via thermal misalignment can be found in Ref.~\cite{Cyncynates:2024bxw}.} of the local DM abundance.
 Working in units in which $\hbar = c = 1$ and following the notational conventions\footnote{In this paramaterisation, the coefficients and normalisation of each of the terms in the Lagrangian are specifically chosen such that the dimensionless couplings are all RG-invariant \cite{Damour:2010rp}. } of Refs.~\cite{Damour:2010rp,Arvanitaki:2014faa} in parameterising the dimensionless couplings relative to Newton's gravitational constant $G_N$, the leading-order low energy Lagrangian, applicable to scales $\gtrsim$ 1 GeV, can be expressed in terms of a relatively minimal set of operators as

 where $F_{\mu\nu}$, $G_{\mu\nu}$ are respectively the photon and gluon field strength tensors and $e$, $\psi_i$ are the fermion fields of the first generation.
 Here, $\kappa = \sqrt{4 \pi G_N}$, $\beta_3 (g_3)$ is the QCD beta function, $g_3$ is the strong coupling constant and the $\gamma_{m_i}$, $i = \{u,d\}$ are the anomalous dimensions of the $u$ and $d$ quarks.